What is a small stone?

 What do I do with my small stones?

 You might just want to keep them in a notebook.
 You might want to start your own blog.
 You can post your small stones on Twitter using #smallstone.
-Or you might want to submit them to our blogzine, ‘a handful of stones’, which publishes a small stone every day.
-These small stones also appear on our Facebook page here.
+Our special Facebook group for Mindful May is here.

 More examples of small stones